 The new second-gen model, which is all-but identical to the original, also throws in fine dust (PM2.5) detection as well.

 If you've got a 'bad' score then it's easy to see what factor is causing it, as it's simply a case of counting the dots in the relevant column.
 If you become obsessed with this score (I didn'tβ¦ honestly) you can also choose to just have the clock displayed, or the temperature or humidity level β but then you'd need to frequent the app more often for your air quality readings.

-In the app you can also see personalised tips based on the readings, plus Awair connects to Nest (if you've got a Protect hooked up to an air conditioning unit), Amazon Alexa and IFTTT so it should fit right in, no matter your smart home ecosystem.
+In the app you can also see personalised tips based on the readings, plus Awair connects to Nest (if you've got a Protect hooked up to an air conditioning unit), Amazon Alexa, Google Assistant and IFTTT so it should fit right in, no matter your smart home ecosystem.
 The app shows 24 hours of data at a time and you can easily scroll through to see previous days' stats.